 The State Education Department recommends that administration of the NYSESLAT be broken up into multiple days to minimize student fatigue.
-The testing days need not be consecutive, as long as they are within the appropriate testing window for the 2019 NYSESLAT (May 6-17, 2019).
+The testing days need not be consecutive, as long as they are within the appropriate testing window for the NYSESLAT.

-Except for make-up testing, schools should only administer one session per day.
 For Grades 1-12, Listening/Reading/Writing sessions must be administered in numerical sequence (1, 2, and 3); do not break up testing days by modality.
-Sessions in the Kindergarten test are divided by modality, and schools should only administer one session per day.
-Prior to administration, ensure that there is sufficient time to complete a full test session.
+Sessions in the Kindergarten test are divided by modality.
+Prior to administration, schools should ensure that there is sufficient time to complete a full test session.

-Scoring of the Writing questions in each of the Listening/Reading/Writing sessions must be done locally, but may not begin until scoring guides and training sets arrive in schools on May 14-17, 2019.
+Scoring of the Writing questions in each of the Listening/Reading/Writing sessions must be done locally, but may not begin until scoring guides and training sets arrive in schools.
 Scorers must be cautioned not to discuss the test content and specific scoring rubrics outside of the scoring sessions.

-Once scores have been entered on the machine-scannable answer sheets, schools must submit their answer sheets to RICs or large-city scanning centers by May 30, 2019.
+Once scores have been entered on the machine-scannable answer sheets, schools must submit their answer sheets to RICs or large-city scanning centers by June 24, 2021.